bernardomais/little-bits-of-php/README.md

 # Little bits of PHP :elephant:

-## Tests, tries and notes about PHP.
+## Tests, tries and notes about PHP7.